fcases/VK6Bus/README.md

 # VKBus
-Publish  subscribe framework thru multicast (and other transports) with protocol buffers as definitiod wireformat datan an
+Publish  subscribe framework thru multicast (and other transports) with protocol buffers as definition and wireformat data